Romeo Jozak: Legia Warsaw

 On 13 September 2017, Jozak was hired as the manager of Polish club Legia Warsaw.
 On 14 April 2018, after his team lost 0–1 to Zagłębie Lubin, he was fired and replaced by his assistant Dean Klafurić.

 Kuwait national team

-On 27 July 2018, Romeo Jozak was hired as Kuwait national team head coach.
-On 12 September 2019, Romeo Jozak was fired following a home defeat to Australia.
+On 27 July 2018, Jozak was hired as the head coach of the Kuwait national team.
+On 12 September 2019, Jozak was fired following a home defeat to Australia.

 Columbus Blast FC Soccer Academy

-Romeo Jozak made a significant investment and became the majority owner of Columbus’ Blast FC Soccer Academy in Columbus, Ohio, which is the longest running youth soccer program in Central Ohio.
+Jozak made a significant investment and became the majority owner of Columbus’ Blast FC Soccer Academy in Columbus, Ohio, which is the longest running youth soccer program in Central Ohio.

 Saudi Arabia

-On 22 July 2021, Romeo Jozak was hired as Saudi Arabia Technical Director.
+On 22 July 2021, Jozak was hired as the technical director of the Saudi Arabia national team.